qdm12/basedevcontainer/README.md

     - Easily bind mount your SSH keys to use with **git**
     - Manage your host Docker from within the dev container on Linux, MacOS and Windows
 - Docker uses buildkit by default, with the latest Docker client binary.
-- Runs without root as `vscode` user but you can run Docker without sudo and can use sudo if needed
 - Extensible with docker-compose.yml

 ## Requirements